bec-project/bec_widgets/docs/developer/developer.md

 (developer)=
 # Developer

 Welcome to the BEC Widgets developer guide!
-This section is intended for developers who want to contribute to the development of BEC Widgets.
+BEC Widgets is a framework for building graphical user interfaces (GUIs) for [BEC](https://bec.readthedocs.io/en/latest/), a Python package for beamline experiment control.

+This guide targets readers who want to develop new widgets or extend existing ones.
+If your goal is to use BEC Widgets to build GUIs for your experiments, please refer to the [user guide](#user).

 ```{toctree}
 ---